jonseymour/12coins/README.md

 3. Identify the pairs by finding coins that are split across two pans in one weighing and grouped in one pan on the other weighing.

-5. Label the structure of each weighing with p,q,r,s,t according to how many of each type of coin the the left hand side of the weighing has.
+5. Label the structure of each weighing with p,q,r,s,t according to how many of each type of coin the left hand side of the weighing has.

 6. Lookup the structure labeled by step 5. and assign the index of that structure to S